CompTIA Security+ Exam Notes

 A self-encrypting drive (SED) is a type of hard disk drive (HDD) or solid-state drive (SSD) that automatically encrypts and decrypts data without requiring user intervention or additional software.
 Here are the key features and benefits of SEDs:

 Automatic Encryption: SEDs use hardware-based encryption to secure all data written to the drive.
-This process is seamless and does not require any action from the user.
+This process is seamless and does not require the user to take any action.

 • Security: The encryption keys are stored within the drive, making it difficult for unauthorized users to access the data.
-If the drive is removed from the system, the data remains encrypted and inaccessible.
+The data remains encrypted and inaccessible if the drive is removed from the system.

-• Performance: Since the encryption is handled by the drive’s hardware, there is minimal impact on system performance compared to software-based encryption solutions3.
+• Performance: Since the drive’s hardware handles the encryption, there is minimal impact on system performance compared to software-based encryption solutions3.

 • Ease of Use: SEDs are designed to be user-friendly, with encryption and decryption processes occurring transparently in the background.